marcotof/marcotof.github.io/README.md

 - **User Feedback**: Loading states, success/error messages all localized
 - **Responsive Design**: Works seamlessly on all devices

+### Validation Rules
+- **Name**: Minimum 3 characters required
+- **Email**: Must be a valid email format (user@domain.com)
+- **Message**: Minimum 10 characters required

 ### How to Use
 1. Click the email button in the contact section
-2. Fill in your name, email, and message (client-side checks for name length, valid email, and message length)
+2. Fill in your name, email, and message
+3. Real-time validation provides immediate feedback as you type
+4. Error messages appear below fields for invalid inputs
-3. Click "Send Message" to submit
+5. Click "Send Message" to submit (only enabled when all fields are valid)
-4. Receive validation feedback and confirmation message in the selected language
+6. Receive localized validation feedback and confirmation message in the selected language

 ### Customization
 To use a different Formspree endpoint: